Connecting With Customers: Segmentation vs Personalization

 Email segmentation refers to the practice of dividing an email list into smaller, more targeted groups based on specific criteria or characteristics.
 This is important because it allows you to deliver the right offer at the right time to people who are the most likely to care.

-Instead of sending a generic message to your entire email list, segmentation allows you to tailor your emails for specific segments of your audience, improving the overall effectiveness of your various email campaigns.
+Instead of sending a generic message to your entire email list, segmentation allows you to tailor your emails for specific customer segments, improving the overall effectiveness of your various email campaigns.

 Email List Segmentation Factors

-To segment on a basic level, you need customer details like:
+To segment on a basic level, you need customer details such as:

 1. Age,